zhuqiuyang/dev-notes/FP/mostlyAdquate.md

 ### Effect assortment
 Different orders have different outcomes where our containers are concerned.
 - `[Maybe a]`, that's a collection of possible values (The former indicates we'll be forgiving and keep "the good ones",)
-- `a Maybe [a]`, that's a possible collection of values.(while the latter means it's an "all or nothing" type of situation.)
+- `Maybe [a]`, that's a possible collection of values.(while the latter means it's an "all or nothing" type of situation.)

 ```js
 // fromPredicate :: (a -> Bool) -> Either a a